What Your HRMS Should Address In The UAE

 In compliance with Articles 53 and 54 of UAE Labour Law; a file for every employee’s personal, and professional information must be kept, updated, and must be available in case of an audit.
-These records include but are not limited to employee’s name, age, gender, nationality, place of residence, profession, employment contract, payroll attendance, etc.
+These records include but are not limited to the employee’s name, age, gender, nationality, place of residence, profession, employment contract, payroll attendance, etc.

 Article 55-64 states that an employee must be paid within 2 weeks after the end of each period with a pay-slip.
 Payment shall be made either through cash or WPS with payroll records kept for a minimum of 10 years.

 Managing Company Policies

 In addition to supporting the UAE Laws and Regulations, it is important that the HRMS also can enforce specific company policies.
-Each organization may have its own set of rules and policies in place.
+Each organisation may have its own set of rules and policies in place.
 As a result, you must ensure that the HRM platform flexibly supports these policies.
-For instance, different companies can have a different setups for attendance management.
+For instance, different companies can have different setups for attendance management.
 Some may call for salary deductions, while others might not.